© 2023 CyberNews - Latest tech news,

 Hosting management – is it easy to use?

-One thing we found to be true while preparing this HostPapa review is that it’s definitely easy to use as it uses the original cPanel for hosting management.
+One thing I found to be true while preparing this HostPapa review is that it’s definitely easy to use, as it uses the original cPanel for hosting management.
 This tool helps you to easily manage every aspect of your website – from adding a domain and an email address to installing WordPress and configuring security settings.
+It took less than 3 minutes for me to add a domain and install WordPress once I had purchased a plan.

 But cPanel is not the first interface you’ll encounter.
-HostPapa greets you with the native account management dashboard, which is slightly primitive.
+HostPapa greets you with its native account management dashboard, which is slightly primitive.

 HostPapa main dashboard

-Right in the middle, there’s a huge ad urging you to buy a domain name while important stuff is hiding in the menu bar at the top.
-All there is to be said, we are not fans of this.
+Right in the middle, there’s a huge ad urging you to buy a domain name while important things hide in the menu bar at the top, which I don’t appreciate.

 HostPapa cPanel – what does it look like?

-All HostPapa’s hosting management is based on cPanel, and it uses a custom of it.
-This is immediately intuitive for the new users and always familiar to those who had more than one rodeo with web hosting services.
+HostPapa’s hosting management is based on cPanel, and it uses a custom version of it.
+It’s immediately intuitive for new users and familiar to those who have more experience with web hosting services.

 HostPapa cPanel